mlehotay/ier/IER/IER-psychosis.md

 Psychosis involves a characteristic breakdown of agency attribution, meaning regulation, and relevance filtering, often accompanied by compelling narratives of control, instruction, communication, and discovery.

-Under Informational Experiential Realism (IER), psychosis is understood as a **pathological dynamical regime** within a persisting **Unified Experiential Field (UEF)**.
+Under **Informational Experiential Realism (IER v10.8)**, psychosis is understood as a **pathological dynamical regime** occurring **within a persisting Unified Experiential Field (UEF)**.
 Experience continues, but intrinsic constraint becomes extreme, informational slack collapses, and salience assignment loses calibration.
 As a result, internally generated constraint is **misattributed** to environmental cues, bodily sensations, symbolic structures, or imagined agents.

 This document explains how psychotic phenomena can be **described structurally**—without epistemic endorsement—using IER’s concepts of intrinsic constraint, participation modulation, semantic error, and agency mislocalization.